 This is useful for Meshes that are far away or highly detailed.
 This debug tool can help you find GameObjects in your scene that may require LODs.
-This mode is not currently supported on Metal.
+This mode isn't currently supported on Metal.

-The Light Explorer allows you to select and edit light sources: Directional lights, Point lights, Spot lights, Area lights, Reflection Probes, Planar Probes and Sky and Fog volumes
+The Light Explorer allows you to select and edit light sources: Directional lights, Point lights, Spot lights, Area lights, Reflection Probes, Planar Probes and Sky and Fog Global Volumes

 The Graphics Compositor allows real-time compositing operations between layers of 3D content, static images, and videos.